 Small Batch Peanut Butter Cookies are soft, creamy pillows of peanut butter goodness!
 They cook in just 9 minutes and best of all this recipe makes a small batch so that you don’t have tons leftover!

 The boys were out of school last week.
 When they’re home, I always make more desserts.
 They love to help cook; they especially love helping me make cookies.
 I warned them beforehand that this was going to be a small batch cookie and that we wouldn’t have much dough to eat if we wanted to have any cooked cookies to eat.
 They assured me it was okay, but when all was said and done, they’re a lot like me and regretted not getting to eat any of the cookie dough.

-I made these Small Batch Toffee Cookies and thought it was just the right amount of cookies.
-I like cookies to be fresh, actually I like to eat them when they’re just out of the oven.
-I thought cutting down the batch to make just 10 to 12 cookies was genius.
+I made these cookies and thought it made just the right amount of cookies.
+Cutting down the batch to make just 10 to 12 cookies was genius.
 That was until the boys helped me make a batch.
 They much prefer to have plenty of dough to eat before baking the cookies.
 Note to self, when they help make a regular batch and freeze the leftover dough!

 - 2 tablespoon butter softened